 Cold Brew Coffee with Almond Milk

 I’m really more of a tea person at heart, but sometimes coffee just hits the spot.
 And I’ve found a new coffee product that, from a dietitian’s perspective, has just the right serving size and amount of calories for a quick pick me up: Califia Farms Black and White Cold Brew Coffee.
 Its primary ingredients are coffee, almond milk, and coconut cream which together deliver just 60 calories and 25% of the Daily Value for calcium in a 10 ounce bottle.
+(Update 2020, it’s now made with oatmilk instead.)
 This one’s unsweetened, but I also really like their Mocha Noir Cold Brew Coffee which is very similar but has cane sugar and cocoa powder added and clocks in at 110 calories instead.
 It’s not too sweet and all the flavors blend nicely together for a sip that’s reminiscent of chocolate milk from my childhood.

 Typically, I encourage low calorie or calorie-free beverages most of the time but this is a reasonable choice and would definitely qualify as a healthy, portable, convenient summer snack.
 If you think spending $1.99-2.99 for a tiny bottle of cold coffee is crazy talk, you might be more interested in my make-at-home versions of cold coffee drinks like Fizzy Iced Coffee or Iced Coffee Tea.